MARL-MAGIC/MAGIC/README.md

 # MAGIC Implementation
-This is the codebase for "Multi-Agent Graph-Attention Communication and Teaming."
+This is the codebase for "MAGIC: Multi-Agent Graph-Attention Communication."
 The implementation is in three domains including Predator-Prey, Traffic-Junction, and Google Researh Football.

 ## Requirements
 * OpenAI Gym